How To Stay Fit In January Lockdown

 I left this till the end on purpose, because it’s everyone’s least favourite.

 Do it slowly, there is no point to start a Veganuary if you have never been a Vegan and don’t have a plan.
-This will fill you with misery and you will probably give up within a week because of the feeling that you cannot eat anything.
+This will fill you with misery and you’ll probably give up within a week.
 Being Vegan doesn’t mean starving or not being able to eat a good-tasting meal, it requires a complete change of lifestyle.
+And you can’t do that overnight.
+Not even in a month.

-Unless you are ready to do this and have a plan in place, don’t bother.
+Unless you’re ready to do this and have a plan in place, don’t bother.

 You can, however, implement small changes.